 Notification of acceptance

-Presenters will need to have registered for The GLOCAL COMELA by no later than June 14, 2021, midnight, to guarantee a place in the program.
+Presenters will need to have registered for The GLOCAL COMELA by no later than June 1, 2022, to guarantee a place in the program.
 Registration will remain open after this date, but the conference organizers can not guarantee placement in the conference.

 Abstract and poster proposals should address one or more of the key strands pertinent to Mediterranean and European regions: